union-software-cooperative/iufcba/README.md

 ## Testing

-`bundle exec spring bin/cucumber`
+`bundle exec spring cucumber`

-\# Please let us know if you find a reliable way to test select2 in all it permutations
+\# Please let us know if you find a reliable way to test select2 in all it's permutations.

-`bundle exec spring bin/rspec`
+`bundle exec spring rspec`

 ## Contributing

-We'd love language translations, but will look at any pull request.
+We'd love language translations but will look at any pull request.

 In Solidarity